 At Yellowstone Structural Systems, we provide solutions for repairing concrete slab floors that include a 25-year warranty against manufacturing defects, and a performance warranty from us.
 We offer free, no-obligation slab repair quotes within our service area.
 To schedule your appointment, call or e-mail us today!

-We proudly serve Billings, Big Sky, Bozeman, and many other parts of MT and WY.
+We proudly serve Missoula, Billings, Bozeman, and many other parts of MT and WY.

 To replace a concrete slab, all home furnishings, floor coverings, and interior partition walls must first be removed.
 Then a jackhammer is used to break the existing floor slab into small pieces, and the pieces are removed from the home by hand.